Autonomy: Medicine

 Autonomy varies and some patients find it overwhelming especially the minors when faced with emergency situations.
 Issues arise in emergency room situations where there may not be time to consider the principle of patient autonomy.
 Various ethical challenges are faced in these situations when time is critical, and patient consciousness may be limited.
 However, in such settings where informed consent may be compromised, the working physician evaluates each individual case to make the most professional and ethically sound decision.
 For example, it is believed that neurosurgeons in such situations, should generally do everything they can to respect patient autonomy.
 In the situation in which a patient is unable to make an autonomous decision, the neurosurgeon should discuss with the surrogate decision maker in order to aid in the decision-making process.
 Performing surgery on a patient without informed consent is in general thought to only be ethically justified when the neurosurgeon and his/her team render the patient to not have the capacity to make autonomous decisions.
 If the patient is capable of making an autonomous decision, these situations are generally less ethically strenuous as the decision is typically respected.

-It is important to note that not every patient is capable of making an autonomous decision.
+Not every patient is capable of making an autonomous decision.
 For example, a commonly proposed question is at what age children should be partaking in treatment decisions.
 This question arises as children develop differently, therefore making it difficult to establish a standard age at which children should become more autonomous.
 Those who are unable to make the decisions prompt a challenge to medical practitioners since it becomes difficult to determine the ability of a patient to make a decision.
 To some extent, it has been said that emphasis of autonomy in health care has undermined the practice of health care practitioners to improve the health of their patient as necessary.
 The scenario has led to tension in the relationship between a patient and a health care practitioner.
 This is because as much as a physician wants to prevent a patient from suffering, they still have to respect autonomy.
 Beneficence is a principle allowing physicians to act responsibly in their practice and in the best interests of their patients, which may involve overlooking autonomy.
 However, the gap between a patient and a physician has led to problems because in other cases, the patients have complained of not being adequately informed.